Few families of winemakers can enjoy four centuries of passion for wine making

-It is the memory and the historical wealth of the family.
-Grand Chamberlain of the Brotherhood Saint Etienne, Jean is a passionate.
-He is a figure and an essential reference of the Alsatian viticulture.
+It was the memory and the historical wealth of the family.
+Grand Chamberlain of the Brotherhood Saint Etienne, Jean was a passionate.
+He was a figure and an essential reference of the Alsatian viticulture.

-He is inexhaustible on historical events, he is easily immersed in the secrets of genealogy and remains very active in the community.
-He is the keystone of Domaine Jean-Baptiste ADAM and is proud to see today the evolution of the field and the work done by his son and granddaughter in recent years.
+He was inexhaustible on historical events, he was easily immersed in the secrets of genealogy and remains very active in the community.
+He was the keystone of Domaine Jean-Baptiste ADAM and is proud to see today the evolution of the field and the work done by his son and granddaughter in recent years.

 With the estate of Jean Baptiste Adam, everything is history...

 Foundation of the estate by Jean Baptiste ADAM, "gourmet-winemaker".
 At the time, restaurants came to Ammerschwihr to taste the wines of Jean-Baptiste Adam in order to find the perfect match for their meals.
 The “gourmet-winemaker”, expert and trustworthy, would serve as consultant, and broker, to guide them through the vineyards of Alsace.
 This official occupation, introduced during the Middle-Ages, only existed in the region of Alsace.
 Today, the occupation has disappeared, but the winemaking philosophy remains focused on gastronomic excellence.